kubernetes-study-guide/Kubernetes-Study-Guide/Part-02/15_persistant_volume_claims/README.md

         - containerPort: 3306
 ```

-2. PVC object - Sends a request to the StorageClass object for a new PV.
+2.PVC object - Sends a request to the StorageClass object for a new PV.
 This essentially means that a PVC is a controller object.
 The PVC references the storage class.

 ```yaml
 ---